markstor/Enjoy_Remote_Lib/README.md

 ### Hardware Requirements

 For this library to work you need an 433.92 Mhz RF transmitter.
-I have only tested it with a CC1101 module, I recommned it because there is a lot of other projects that use it, and it can be tuned to other frequencies as well (useful if you also want to control Somfy RTS devices).
+I have only tested it with a CC1101 module, I recommned it because there is a lot of other projects that use it, and it can be tuned to other frequencies as well.
 For the CC1101 module the [SmartRC-CC1101-Driver-Lib](https://github.com/LSatan/SmartRC-CC1101-Driver-Lib) must be installed.

 ### Usage